 I was born but not raised in Kansas City, Missouri on my grandparent’s farm where cattle, pigs, ponies and an old yellow Jeep were my second best friends.
-Grampa was The Best, which made my summer vacations The Best vacations ever, especially when we ate greasy cheeseburgers with grilled onions and crispy fries with an orange Nehi at the Roosterville diner.
-Years later and longing for a similar place Janda and I bought a farm in western North Carolina’s Blue Ridge Mountains where I could duplicate those farm and family days.
-God made the selection easy, or better stated, God easily selected it for us.
-The property was listed as “Farm, Family & Fellowship.”
+Grandpa (Pa to me) was The Best, which made my summer vacations The Best vacations ever, especially when we ate greasy cheeseburgers with grilled onions and crispy fries with an orange Nehi at the Roosterville diner.
+Years later and longing for a similar place, Janda and I bought a farm in western North Carolina’s Blue Ridge Mountains where I could duplicate those farm and family days.
+Selecting the property was made easy by its listing caption, “Farm, Family & Fellowship.”
 Since sunflowers were Janda’s favorite and with my Buck nickname, we named it SunniBuck Farm.

 I was raised but not born in South Florida.
 Grandpa sold Victrolas after World War I and bested the competition by offering home delivery.
-When he realized that selling delivery trucks was more lucrative he opened Allen Chevrolet in Kansas City’s North Town, not far from a Purina dog chow plant and a Holsum bakery, aromas that should never be mixed together.
+When he realized that selling delivery trucks was more lucrative he opened Allen Chevrolet in Kansas City’s North Town, not far from a Purina dog chow plant and a Holsum bakery, two aromas that should never be mixed together.
+Also nearby was (and is) the headquarters of Hallmark.
 When Pa bought a South Florida Chevrolet dealership in 1955, Mom and Dad packed up little Stevie and Billy and moved from the farm to the beach.

 Nevertheless, I remained far more a farm hand than a beachcomber, loving barns far more than boats – and the smell of new-mown hay more than salt in the air.
-While days were filled with sandlot baseball games, Cub Scouts, Boy Scouts and building plastic models, the greatest days remained the pre-interstate drives to Missouri, where Dave, Grampa’s farmhand, taught me how to whittle a stick down to nothing.
+While days were filled with sandlot baseball games, Cub Scouts, Boy Scouts and building plastic models, the greatest days remained the family’s pre-interstate drives to Missouri, where Pa’s farmhand Dave taught me how to whittle a stick down to nothing.

 A SERIES OF SOAPY EVENTS

-On most fall days and Christmas too, my most unwelcome South Florida friend was asthma when the Melaleuca trees were in bloom.
+On most fall days and Christmas too, my most unwelcome South Florida friend was asthma.
 If I wasn’t under an oxygen tent, I was homebound to a humidifier loaded with Vicks VapoRub in Mom and Dad’s French Provincial bed watching the Mouseketeers, The Adventures of Superman and American Bandstand on a black and white Philco.

-On the best of days, Dad would leave me with bars of Ivory soap and Mom’s paring knife with instructions to carve a boat that would float, as Ivory soap did.
+On the best of days, Dad would leave me with bars of Ivory soap and Mom’s paring knife with instructions to carve an Ivory soap boat that would float.
 While Freddie “Boom Boom” Cannon sang 1962’s “Palisades Park”, I held that little whittle knife until I traded it for a Slinky.
 Slinky was invented by Richard James who became a missionary with Wycliffe Bible Translators – and I thought you’d like to know that.
 Ivory soap’s long-standing “99% pure” moniker was “keep it pure, clean and simple – and I thought you’d like to know that, too.
 It reminds me of Philippians 4:8, “… whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are PURE, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.”
 And that’s how I taught myself how to carve while letting the Lord lead my hands.